m-zakeri/IUSTCompiler/README.md

 The repository is assumed to be updated regularly.
 It would be appreciated if you use this repository by forking it.
 For any question please contact me    `m-zakeri@live.com` or read [documentation](https://m-zakeri.github.io/IUSTCompiler/).

 ## Examples
-The following figure shows how a single pass compiler can generate three address code for assignment statements with a minimal number of temp variables:
+The following figure shows how a single pass compiler can generate three address code for assignment statements with minimal numbers of temp variables:

 ![code_generation](./docs/figs/code_generation.png)